 Social solidarity is the basis for maintaining social cohesion by strengthening the ability of individuals to support each other.
-Although activities listed below perform different tasks and often have different values and directions, the order and solidarity of society members hinges on their ability to rely on each other in order to overcome times of crisis.
+Although activities listed below perform different tasks and often have different values and directions, the order and solidarity of society depends on their reliance on each other in order to overcome times of crisis.
 People feel connected through philanthropic and social activities, including:

-- 1. Holy Quran Competition for Factory Workers

-- 2. 1,000,000 blankets campaign
+- 1. Holy Quran Competition for Factory Workers - 2.
+1,000,000 blankets campaign

-- 3. Food Convoys to the Underprivileged
+3. Food Convoys to the Underprivileged